DataFire/Integrations/integrations/generated/evetech/README.md

   * squad_id **required** `integer`: The squad_id of the newly created squad

 ### get_fw_leaderboards
-Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday.
+Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday

 ---
 Alternate route: `/dev/fw/leaderboards/`